openedx/edx-documentation/en_us/shared/building_and_running_chapters/running_course/bulk_email.rst

   Subject: {course number} Final Remarks

-  Dear students,
+  Dear %%USER_FULLNAME%%,

-  Thank you for making {course number} so much fun these last few months!
+  Thank you for making %%COURSE_DISPLAY_NAME%% so much fun these last few months!
 We had a great time getting to know you through the course discussions.
 We appreciate the effort that you put into this course, and we hope that you enjoyed learning {subject} through edX.
 With or without a certificate, you should be proud of your accomplishments.

   * Please take a few minutes to answer the exit survey, now available under Courseware.
 We will use your responses to improve the course in the future.